Piers Mackesy: Academic career

-Upon completion of his doctorate, Mackesy was appointed Harkness Fellow at Harvard University, and in the following year he was appointed tutor in modern history and Fellow of Pembroke College, Oxford in 1954, remaining there until he retired in 1988.
+After completing his doctorate, Mackesy was appointed Harkness Fellow at Harvard University, and a year later he was appointed a tutor in modern history and Fellow of Pembroke College, Oxford in 1954, remaining there until he retired in 1988.
 While at Pembroke, he became senior tutor and vicegerent of the College.
 For many years, he taught the special subject in military history at Oxford with Professor N. H. Gibbs.
-This course of study involved using the War of the Second Coalition as a case study for examining the theories of Carl von Clausewitz.
+The course of study involved using the War of the Second Coalition as a case study for examining the theories of Carl von Clausewitz, a Prussian general.
 He was an Emeritus Fellow of Pembroke College from 1988 until his death in 2014.

-Mackesy was visiting fellow, Institute for Advanced Study in Princeton (1961–62), visiting professor, California Institute of Technology (1966), Bland-Lee Lecturer at Clark University, the Naval War College, the U.S. Military Academy, and Northeastern University.
-He was the Lees Knowles Lecturer at Cambridge University in 1972, and served as a member of Council, Institute of Early American History and Culture, Williamsburg, Virginia, 1970–73.
+Mackesy was visiting fellow, Institute for Advanced Study in Princeton (1961–62); visiting professor, California Institute of Technology (1966); Bland-Lee Lecturer at Clark University.
+He taught at the Naval War College in Newport, Rhode Island; the United States Military Academy in West Point, New York; and Northeastern University in Boston.
+He was the Lees Knowles Lecturer at Cambridge University in 1972, and served as a member of Council, Institute of Early American History and Culture in Williamsburg, Virginia, 1970–73.

-In 1978 the University of Oxford awarded Mackesy the degree of DLitt.
+In 1978 the University of Oxford awarded Mackesy the degree of D.Litt.
 In 1988 he was elected a Fellow of the British Academy.